The Oerlemans & Nick frontal ablation parameterization in OGGM#

 print('Done!
 Time needed: {}s'.format(int(time.time()-t0)))

-First observation is that its slower by a factor at least two.
+First observation is that its at least ~5× slower.
 Let’s have a look at the results:

 # Prepare the data for plotting